kennedymj97/portfolio/src/routes/blog/posts/rust_traits.md

 }
 ```

-There are some annoyances with using dynamic dispatch caused by Rust not knowing the size of the trait object.
-The trait objects must be put behind a reference and the trait must conform to the object safety constraints.
+There are some constraints when using dynamic dispatch caused by Rust not knowing the size of the trait object.
+The trait objects must be put behind a reference and the trait must conform to object safety.
 For example, say we wanted to clone the vector of shapes.
-To use clone we need to guarantee that our shapes derive Clone, this can be done using a subtrait.
-But if we try to make a trait that has Clone as a subtrait we can no longer use this trait as a trait object because of object safety.
+To use clone we need to guarantee that our shapes derive `Clone`, which can be done using a subtrait, but if we try to do this we can no longer use this trait as a trait object because of object safety.

 ```rust
 fn sum_areas(shapes: Vec<Box<dyn Shape>>) -> f64 {